 The Layout of the Land

-The Plateaus: Príncipe Real and Campo de Ourique sit atop hills.
-They are flat once you are there, but getting up requires commitment or a taxi.
+• The Plateaus: Príncipe Real and Campo de Ourique sit atop the city’s hills.
+They are perfectly flat once you are up there.
+Getting up, however, requires serious commitment or a taxi.

-The Slopes: Alfama, Chiado, and Bairro Alto are defined by gradients.
-Hotel entrances often sit on steep inclines, and accessibility is minimal, though the charm is maximum.
+• The Slopes: Alfama, Chiado, and Bairro Alto are defined by steep gradients.
+Hotel entrances often sit on sharp inclines, and accessibility is minimal.
+The charm is maximum, but the logistics are brutal.

 Regulations and Costs You Need to Know